 \subsection{Ablation Study}

 An ablation study is conducted to validate the four components in our proposed architecture: self-attention block, motion length token, cross-attention block, and freezing of the language model.
-First, we start our model from transformer encoder architecture, which uses self-attention only.
+We start our model from transformer encoder architecture, which uses self-attention only.
 Next, we add a motion length token to input tokens to explicitly feed the model the number of frames to be generated.
-On top of these, we employ a cross-attention mechanism, using transformer decoder architecture.
-To provide more expressive language in the cross-attention context, we include the first 20 tokens from PLM output.
-Lastly, we freeze PLM during the training stage, which results in considerable improvement in performance.
+On top of these, we employ the cross-attention mechanism, using the transformer decoder architecture.
+To make the cross-attention context more expressive, we include the first 20 tokens from the PLM output along with the CLS token output.
+Lastly, we freeze the PLM during the training stage, which results in considerable improvement in performance.
 These are provided in Table~\ref{tab:ablation-study}.

-One of the major drawbacks of diffusion-based models is the slow sampling speed compared to other generative models.
-As provided in Table~\ref{tab:time-elapsed}, sampling using full diffusion steps takes more than 30 seconds per sample, which hinders its use on practical application.
-To improve sampling speed, we reduced sampling steps from the same trained model and empirically observed the reduced sampling steps can maintain sample quality until the diffusion step is extremely reduced.
-This is depicted in Figure~\ref{fig:diffusion-sampling-steps-ddpm}.
+One of the major drawbacks of diffusion-based models is the slow sampling speed.
+As provided in Table~\ref{tab:time-elapsed}, sampling using 1,000 diffusion steps takes more than 30 seconds per sample, which hinders its use in practical application.
+To improve sampling speed, we reduced sampling steps from the same trained model and empirically observed the reduced sampling steps can maintain sample quality unless the diffusion step is extremely reduced (Figure~\ref{fig:diffusion-sampling-steps-ddpm}).